-Day 12 was always scheduled to muck around here at Doughboy but who could have predicted the third straight cloudless day with not much in the way of wind.
+Day 12 was always scheduled to muck around here at Doughboy but who could have predicted the third straight cloudless day with not much in the way of wind?

-The body has had a fair hammering with three 7 hour plus days in a row and the biggest day of them all is tomorrow getting over the hump to Rakeahua.
+The body has had a fair hammering with three 7-hour plus days in a row and the biggest day of them all is tomorrow getting over the hump to Rakeahua.

 Later in the darkness, I went outside, still no clouds, this ain’t going to last too much longer, the stars out as bright as you could imagine, I wandered down to the beach to take it all in, those hut booties are more useful than you might think, yes, those stars really do the star thing when you are away from city lights and it’s the New Moon, ie, no moon, time of the month.
-If it wasn’t quite so cold, it’s around 4º C, I would have laid on the dampish sand and stared for hours, those shooting stars.
+If it wasn’t quite so cold, it’s around 4º C, I would have laid on the dampish sand and stared for hours, at those shooting stars.

 So, basically the perfect regenerative day here in Paradise.